 The cost ultimately depends on the type of services you and Kiran design together.
-There is no set average, but rather each request is considered on a case-by-case basis.
+Each request is considered on a case-by-case basis, and is contingent on the host entity's needs, budget, timeline, and overall event scope.
 Fees for lectures and workshops typically include Kiran's speaker honorarium and travel expenses (including flights/mileage, meals, and lodging.)
 Fees for consulting services are likewise considered on an individual basis and vary based on user needs and Kiran's availability.
 All fees from public engagements and training services are put directly back to the work of the International Storytelling Center.
 Regardless of final cost, we're happy to speak informally to discuss options for your particular needs and answer questions at any time.
-You can also download a description of services with price ranges here.

 Can I combine services to get a lecture and a workshop?

 Absolutely!
 This is one of Kiran's most popular requests.
-Lectures also often include Q&A sessions immediately following, and workshops can be arranged however you need (one-off, multi-day, small or large-group, etc.) The lectures and workshops are often designed to build on the other, maximizing their reach and your potential.
-Likewise, Kiran can offer informal gatherings which are more conversational in addition to more formal keynotes and training experiences.
-You can also download a description of services with price ranges here.
+Lectures also often include Q&A sessions immediately following, and workshops can be arranged however you need (one-off, multi-day, small or large-group, etc.) The lectures and workshops are often designed to build on one another, maximizing their reach and your potential.
+Likewise, Kiran can offer informal gatherings which are more conversational, in addition to more formal keynotes and training experiences.

 I thought storytelling was all about entertainment.
 How does it work in other disciplines?